Jcma14/cybersecurity-learning-log/Camilo_Morales_Cybersecurity_Resume.md

 # 🤝 Soft Skills
 - Self-motivated and organized learner
-- Strong desire for learning
+- Strong desire for continuing learning
 - Attention to detail
 - Strong written communication for technical documentation
 - Able to collaborate and follow instructions effectively